sajeelmalik/Django-Unchained/02-flask/07-Harry_Potter_and_the_Flask_of_Fire/README.md

 * You will be conjuring 3 variable API routes that will make queries to your database based on the variable path
     * One that is able to take the name of a given house and returns all students in that house
-    * A second that takes a name of specific student and returns all information on that student
+    * A second that takes a name of specific student and ret
     * and finally a path that queries the database for 4 specific individuals, and renders a html template with their information

 * Run your server and interact with it to verify that you've used the right spells